CWG-DS/Clipboard-Health/README.md

 percentage of declined rides.
 It is of note that the biggest growth in our userbase occurs within the initial months.
-This factor, in addition to the great increase in losses incurred, as shown by our final subplot of driver payment points above our breakeven point, suggests that a price change should occur between the second and forth month so as to minimize the impact of losses while maximizing user growth.
+This factor, in addition to the great increase in losses incurred, as shown by our final subplot of driver payment points above our breakeven point, suggests that a price change should occur between the second and fourth month so as to minimize the impact of losses while maximizing user growth.
 We then replicated our analysis with a slight modification.
 When the function arrived at the fourth iteration the driver payment amount changed to $25, an amount which has previously shown to